 Other times, which I should say is a lot of the time, we tend to make a presentation on a recent event or holiday and how it is celebrated in our country.
 The teachers will ask if you are able to present on the topic and then, working with the teacher and within our comfort level, we run that week’s class.

 In other classes, where we have been a little confused by the content or even when we were too unwell to run the class, the teachers would ask us solely for support.
 This would mean going around and helping some of the students with tasks when they break off to work.

-You won’t have to mark papers, or be expected to teach complex rules off the cuff.
+You won’t have to mark papers, or to teach complex rules off the cuff.
 We have always been supported and had plenty of relevant content to work with.

 What Kind of ‘Work’ Can You Expect in a Primary School?

 Primary school is a little different.
 The students here tend to have a lower level of English because, simply put, they are younger.
-Also the content we work with is much easier, which is expected.
+Also the content we work with is much easier.

-Again, a TEFL certificate is not required for this role.
+Again, you don´t need a TEFL certificate for this role.
 You will have ample support from the primary teacher.
 The teacher is also so appreciative to have you there.
 You help make the class a lot more manageable, therefore creating a much more productive environment for the students to learn.